pypeit/PypeIt/doc/cookbook.rst

   - Check the 2D wavelength solution in the :doc:`master_tilts` output
   - Check the :doc:`master_flat` images

-Note that only a subset of these may be made.
+Note that only a subset of these files may be made.
 It depends on your spectrograph and the calibration files input.

 5. Examine Spectra